PROCOLLAB-github/api/README.md

 🔑 Copy `.env.example` to `.env` and change api settings

 ### Install dependencies
+Before installing dependencies, make sure that you have python 3.11 (see the recommendations section below)

-* 🐍 Install poetry with command `pip install poetry`
+* 🐍 Install poetry with command `pip install poetry==1.2.2`
 * 📎 Install dependencies with command `poetry install`

 ### Accept migrations